-Alright, I know I’m a little late on this.
-I should have had this post ready for you before all the Cinco de Mayo celebrations, but think of it as an official excuse to celebrate cinco every month!
-I wasn’t really planning anything special for today, but yesterday I came across this recipe for Stuffed Jalapeños from The New York Times and was just like, “I need that in my life.”
+Sometimes recipes just speak to you.
+Yesterday I came across this recipe for Stuffed Jalapeños from The New York Times and was just like, “I need that in my life.”
 So, I ran out to the store yesterday afternoon and bought the ingredients.
 As always, I threw my spin on the recipe and ended up with these Cheesy Scallion Stuffed Jalapeños.
 And while I’m eating these tasty little jalapeño poppers on my own, they’d make a great little appetizer or party finger food to share with your friends!

 P.S.
 Wear some sort of rubber or plastic gloves while working with the peppers to help avoid spreading those spicy oils to your eyes or other sensitive areas.
 That stuff will STING.